dilalab/festival-map/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 Append /v2 to the URL to view the second prototype.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.<be>

+### Citation
+Dilara Bozkurt.
+(2025). dilalab/festival-map: Temporal Navigation for Festival Maps on Mobile Devices.
+Içinde Temporal Navigation for Festival Maps on Mobile Devices (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.16795802